dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 21: write-to-disk aggregator reviews the architecture of phase2 at a high level
 - Update part 22: implementation of adaptive WATCHDOG_TIMEOUT
+- Update part 23: implemenation of the control plane Public IP orchestrator